"THIS GROUP MAKES US FEEL LIKE ANY THING IS POSSIBLE."

 These 4 women invite you to join them at their hootenanny and walk in their shoes.

-Over three years their verbatim performances were presented locally in the women’s own communities, to Local Government and to the Scottish Parliament to highlight life for those who experience poverty as a means to lobby for better support for families, like themselves, to gain better access to services and information to aid their daily living.
+Their socio-political performances highlighted life for those who 'experience poverty.'
+Lobby for better support for families, like themselves, to gain better access to services and information to support their daily living.

-Our work informed the writing of The Fairer Fife Report; actions against poverty in Fife and resulted in 4 / 7 women being re-homed.
+Their Theatre work acted as a form of political activism to effected social change at local and national level, informed the writing of The Fairer Fife Report; actions against poverty in Fife, and resulted in 4 / 7 women being re-homed.